i-Lucas/FinanceSystem/README.md

 - Added CSS layout

 ## Update 0.2
-- added functionality in javascript
+- added features in javascript:
+- local information storage (using localStorage)
+- automatic generation of ID's for transactions
+- functionalities to display and update values ​​in the application

 this project was made by watching and studying a video on youtube https://www.youtube.com/watch?v=xarRciYWT5Q